zhiachong/victorzhou.com/content/posts/2020-04-08-cracking-the-system-design-interview.md

 3. **Random tid-bits**, CS good-to-know, like useful bash scripts or command-line tricks
 4. **Readings / YouTube videos**

-All of the notes above go under “Programming”.
+All of the notes above go under `Programming`.
 Over time, I find that I have a pseudo-organized collection of things I’ve either read or explored in the past.

 As anyone who knows me on a personal level, I’m not a very organized person.
 Thus, I’ve only collected maybe 10 – 15% of things, so there’s much more left to do there.